Subsea 7 - Awarded Contract Offshore Norway

 This information is considered to be inside information pursuant to the EU Market Abuse Regulation and is subject to the disclosure requirements pursuant to Section 5-12 the Norwegian Securities Trading Act.

-This stock exchange release was published by Katherine Tonks, Investor Relations, Subsea7, on 19 December 2025 at 1230CET
+This stock exchange release was published by Katherine Tonks, Investor Relations, Subsea7, on 18 December 2025 at 1600 CET.

 Legal Disclaimer: